 PLEASE NOTE: The reviewers will consider a pair of schools or a youth service agency and a school.

-Thanks to the contributions from considerate individuals and generous corporations, the Telluride Film Festival is able to cover Festival passes, lodging, meals, supplies, and curriculum materials.
-Travel to and from the Festival is the responsibility of the participating school(s).
+Thanks to the contributions from considerate individuals and generous corporations, the Telluride Film Festival is able to cover Festival passes, lodging, supplies, and curriculum materials.
+Travel to and from the Festival, as well as meals, are the responsibility of the participating school(s).